 His honors include the Barnes & Noble Writers for Writers Award given by Poets & Writers; the 1994 Columbia Merit Award; the 1982 Mayor’s Arts Award for Literature in Washington, D.C.; the O. B. Hardison Jr. Poetry Prize; and a fellowship from the Virginia Center for the Creative Arts.
 In 1979, the mayor of Washington, D.C., proclaimed September 28, 1979, as “E. Ethelbert Miller Day,” and on May 21, 2001, “E. Ethelbert Miller Day” was proclaimed in Jackson, Tennessee, as well.
 In 1996, Miller was awarded an honorary Doctorate of Literature from Emory & Henry College, and on April 19, 2015, he was inducted into the Washington, D.C., Hall of Fame.

 Miller is the founder and director of the Ascension Poetry Reading Series, one of the oldest literary series in the Washington area, and for a decade served as the editor of Poet Lore, the oldest poetry magazine in the United States.
 He served as a commissioner for the D.C.
 Commission on the Arts and Humanities from 1997 to 2008, is board emeritus for the PEN/Faukner Foundation, and is the former director of the African American Resource Center at Howard University, a position he held for over four decades.

 Miller has taught at American University, Bennington College, Emory & Henry College, and George Mason University, among others, and his work has been translated into multiple languages.
-He is currently the board chair of the progressive think tank the Institute for Policy Studies and lives in Washington, D.C.
+He formerly served as the board chair of the progressive think tank the Institute for Policy Studies and lives in Washington, D.C.